 Examples of the Type of Things You Could Look For…

 Go ahead and do that.
 As an example, the company name “Real Property Mavens.”
 That’s not bad.
 It’s got three words in it.
-It’s memorable, it’s easy, it rolls off your tongue.
+It’s memorable; it’s easy, and it rolls off your tongue.
 That could be your domain for that, let’s say for your main company site.

-That’s one way to do it or you could base it off of your keywords plus your location like previously mentioned.
+That’s one way to do it or you could base it off of your keywords plus your location as previously mentioned.
 PittsburghHouseBuyers.com, WeBuyBakerHouses.com, SellMyBakerHouseFast.com, iBuyBakerHouses.net.

-They tell the person, what it is that you do.
-Immediately seeing domain, they can tell what service you provide, that it’s in the location that they’re at and that you can potentially buy their house.
-Those are really good examples of a domain that includes your keywords plus your location.
+They tell the person what it is that you do.
+Immediately seeing the domain, they can tell what service you provide, that it’s in the location that they’re at, and that you can potentially buy their house.
+Those are good examples of a domain that includes your keywords and location.

-You could just base it straight off of your keywords.
-If you’re going to invest in multiple different cities, let’s say… These examples are just for motivated sellers, but let’s say that you’re doing it for cash buyers and note sellers.
+You could just base it straight off on your keywords.
+If you’re going to invest in multiple different cities, let’s say… These examples are just for motivated sellers, but let’s say you’re doing it for cash buyers and note sellers.